 Grill or Broil instead of frying.

-Ask for your chicken or fish grilled or broiled.
-It’s a classic way of cooking, straightforward and simple and I am usually pretty happy with the result.
+Ask for your Chicken or fish grilled or broiled.
+It's a classic way of cooking, straightforward and simple and I am usually pretty happy with the result.
 Again, ask for any sauce on the side, so you can control what you are eating.

 Get your vegetables.

 Why not benefit from being in a restaurant by getting your vegetables?
-I often ask what fresh vegetables are available, and then requested the vegetables steamed.
+I often ask what fresh vegetables are available, and then request the vegetables steamed.
 Remember to ask for any sauce on the side.